wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### MinIO Python client (optional exercise)

-You may want to automate data ingestion from your system into wis2box using Python-scripts
+You may want to automate data ingest from your system into wis2box using Python tools.

 MinIO provides a Python client which can be installed as follows: